-A pile which is located within 2.5 m clear distance from a newly concreted pile shall not be worked on until 18 hours after initial set of the concrete in that adjacent pile.
+A pile which is located within 2.5 m clear distance from a newly concreted pile shall not be bored or driven until 18 hours after completion of concreting in the adjacent pile.

-A pile which is located between 2.5 m and 9 m clear distance from a newly concreted pile shall not be worked on until 12 hours after initial set of concrete in that adjacent pile.
+A pile which is located between 2.5 m and 9 m clear distance from a newly concreted pile shall not be driven in the period between initial set and 12 hours after casting is completed.